 Rich, is that your understanding?

-Again, we fixate on the violence in the US national security apparatus, but the subversives and the political maneuvering that is taking place by Muslim Brotherhood and Muslim Brotherhood affiliated personnel is amazing.
+Again, we fixate on the violence in the U.S. national security apparatus, but the subversives and the political maneuvering that is taking place by Muslim Brotherhood and Muslim Brotherhood-affiliated personnel is amazing.

 I mean, he is a Hijra enabler.

-He is MB affiliated, he is a Sharia supplicant.
+He is a Sharia supplicant.

-Um and he has ties to the Clinton Foundation through his law firm.
+And he has ties to the Clinton Foundation through his law firm.

-I mean, this was a hanging curve ball that you know, we need to hit it out of the park when he comes out and keep tying him back to Hillary.
+I mean, this was a hanging curve ball that, you know, we need to hit it out of the park when he comes out and keep tying him back to Hillary.

-I mean, he said he looked like a nice guy, he called his son a hero, and then he says something's going on.
+I mean, he said he looked like a nice guy.

 That's something that's going on.